 Tell me can’t.
 I’ll can.
 We’re near ready to break up with someone, but they beat us to the punch, and now we can’t eat.
 I know he was wrong for me, but still.
 We want to be wanted.
 It’s a Cheap Trick.

 To be desired, you have to appear desirable.
 Play by the rules of Ladylike Lane.
 I can’t make you love me if you don’t?
 I ain’t quite buyin’ it.
 Because if you play it right, you can.
 But, what happens once the Charmings are married?
-You got the thing you desired, now how do you maintain a desire to keep it?
+You got the thing you desired (by playing the game) now how do you maintain a desire to keep it?
 You still end up with me.

 31 Days of Oscar